by Joseph F. Baugher

 As a point of contrast, if the same trader had used his $1000 to purchase 40 shares of Widget stock, he would have made only $200.
 This means that the trader can potentially make a lot more money from the same initial investment by using an option strategy rather than purchasing the shares outright.
 However, there can be a considerable risk in such an option strategy.
 Suppose the trader guessed wrong about Widget stock, and the price drops to $20 per share by the time the option expired.
 The option is now worthless, and the trader has lost his entire $1000.
 However, if the trader had used his $1000 simply to purchase 40 shares of Widget stock when it was trading at $25 per share, he would lose only $200 when the price dropped to $20 per share.

-Alternatively, a trader who expects the stock price to rise could sell someone else a put option.
+Alternatively, an option trader who expects the stock price to rise could sell someone else a put option.
 This strategy is known as a short put, short because the trader is selling the option, put because he is granting someone else the right to sell the stock to him at the agreed-upon strike price.
-Under this short put strategy, the trader will be obligated to buy the stock from the put owner at the put owner’s option.
+Under this short put strategy, the trader will be obligated to buy the stock from the put owner should the put owner choose to exercise the option.
 If the stock price happens to rise above the exercise price at the time of option expiration, the option owner certainly would have no reason to exercise their option, since the owner could get more money by simply selling their stock on the open market.
-In such a case, the trader will have made a profit in the amount of the option premium.
+In such a case, the option trader will have made a profit in the amount of the option premium.
 However, the trader will assume some risk because if the stock price at option expiration is below the exercise price by more than the amount of the premium, the trader will lose money since they will be required to buy the stock at a price greater than its current worth.

 An option strategy could also be used if the trader is bearish and expects the stock price to decrease over time.
 One thing that a trader who expects the market to fall could do is to purchase a put option, which is the right to sell the stock at a fixed price.
 This is known as a long put.
 For example, suppose Frank is bearish on the Widget Corporation, and expects its stock price to go down in the next few months.
 In order to take advantage of this expected decline, Frank can purchase a put option from Peggy on Widget stock which gives him the right to sell her 1000 shares of Widget stock at the current price of $25 per share within a year’s time.
 Frank does not actually have to own 1000 shares of Widget stock at the time he purchased the option, but he will have to somehow acquire them if he chooses to exercise the put option.
 If in a year’s time, Widget shares drop to $20, Frank can exercise the put option, go on the market and buy 1000 shares of Widget for $20 apiece, and then immediately sell them to Peggy for $25 per share, making $5000 on the deal.
 But if the Widget stock price goes higher than $25, Frank is not obliged to sell if he doesn’t want to and he can simply let the option expire unused.